Back to SRL Storymaker Resource Library

 LEARNING OUTCOMES

-• Learn to synchronize visual descriptions and audio elements effectively.
+• Learn to combine visual and audio elements in a written format.

-• Develop a 90-second script for their science or health topic that integrates key visual and audio information.
+• How to create a script that integrates key visual and audio information.

 ACTIVITIES